 – Got back and went to work for the first company I’d worked for, this time staying for 7 years.

-– Moved to a smaller company and started focussing on the UI aspect of Web Development – essentially, the final touch point – interfaces on phone, tablet, desktop PC etc. Moving away from database and logic work basically.
+– Moved to a smaller company and started focusing on the UI aspect of Web Development – essentially, the final touch point – interfaces on phone, tablet, desktop PC etc. Moving away from database and logic work basically.

 – This led to five years at major publishing house, John Wiley and Sons (think “For Dummies”) as a dedicated UI developer working on their digital scientific journal content publishing platform.
 I learned loads here, eventually becoming a technical team lead managing people across the globe.